Tegan Jovanka: Appearances

+Television

+Tegan first appears in the Fourth Doctor's last serial, Logopolis (1981) where she is shown heading to Heathrow Airport to start a new job as an air steward with Air Australia, until a car breakdown forces her to use the services of a police box.
+This, she discovers is in fact the Doctor's disguised TARDIS.
+Inside she meets the Fourth Doctor and Adric, and with them is transported to the planet Logopolis, where they encounter Nyssa, abducted by The Master.
+With Adric and Nyssa, Tegan is present when the Doctor falls from the Pharos Project radio telescope and regenerates into his fifth incarnation, and she continues to journey with him and his other companions.

-Tegan is stubborn, loud, and direct, with a no-nonsense manner and not afraid to speak her mind (in Earthshock she describes herself as "just a mouth on legs").
+Tegan is stubborn, loud and direct, with a no-nonsense manner and is unafraid to speak her mind (in Earthshock she describes herself as "just a mouth on legs").
 Her time in the TARDIS coincides with that of Adric, Nyssa, Turlough and Kamelion.
-While she often bickers with them (particularly with Adric) as well as with the Doctor, her strength of character keeps them together and her loyalty and affection to her crewmates is unquestionable.
-She is close to Nyssa, and is especially saddened at her leaving.
-She is initially very suspicious of Turlough, frequently referring to him as a "brat" at first, though they gradually become friends.
+While she often bickers with them (particularly with Adric) as well as with the Doctor, her integrity and loyalty are unquestionable.
+She is close enough to Nyssa to share a room with her aboard the Tardis, and is especially saddened by her leaving.
+Her initial distrust of Turlough is proven justified when he is revealed to be the Doctor's potential assassin, though they gradually become friends.
 The Doctor notes that she is a good coordinator, and often encourages her with the words, "Brave heart, Tegan."
-She is apparently able to speak at least one Indigenous Australian language fluently, and shows an ability to use firearms.
+She is apparently able to speak at least one Indigenous Australian language fluently, and shows an aptitude with firearms.